Greg Casar: Paid sick leave

 On May Day 2018, labor unions, the Workers Defense Project, progressive businesses, the Democratic Socialists of America, and other activists joined in calling for a paid sick leave requirement for all Austin workers.
 The Austin Chamber of Commerce, the Texas Restaurant Association (state chapter of the National Restaurant Association), and the Texas chapter of the National Federation of Independent Business opposed the requirement, but the campaign ultimately saw a successful vote of the city council for a modified version of Casar's proposal.
 The sick leave ordinance covered the entire private sector, and provided between six and eight sick days for all Austin workers.
 Casar credited grassroots organizations with getting people to contact their council members to push them to vote for the ordinance through the organization's grassroots canvassing operation.
 Responding to the success in Austin, and due to the advocacy of the organizations who fought for the policy, both San Antonio and Dallas passed Austin's version of the ordinance.

 After the ordinance passed, the Texas business community and statewide Republican politicians moved to block its implementation.
 In October 2018, a three-judge panel of the 3rd Court of Appeals found the ordinance unconstitutional on the grounds that benefits are wages.
 Two of the three Republican judges on the panel were defeated by Democratic challengers in the November election several weeks later.
 During the 2019 legislative session, Republican state lawmakers filed bills to overturn the ordinance, causing protests from a coalition of unions and grassroots organizations.
 As of May 2019, the bills have not passed.
-A representative of the NFIB says the bills failed to pass due to a growing progressive movement in Texas, saying: "I think they’re winning in a red state. … They're starting to take over the state, and they will."
+A representative of the NFIB says the bills failed to pass due to a growing progressive movement in Texas, saying: "I think they're winning in a red state. … They're starting to take over the state, and they will."

-Syria
+Foreign policy

 In 2023, Casar was among 56 Democrats to vote in favor of H.Con.Res.
-21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.
+21, which had it passed would have directed President Joe Biden to remove U.S. troops from Syria within 180 days.

+In February 2024, he penned a letter to the Biden administration, outlined significant issues regarding the 2024 Pakistani general election and urged them to refrain from recognizing the coalition government.